- Maintain core subscription and advertising revenues.

 - Grow digital revenues.
 Each new digital experience needs to demonstrate clearly that it is going to generate revenue or increase reader engagement in a strategic way that will eventually lead to new revenue.

-The agility of the eZ Platform DXP has enabled Habitat and its development partner, Mugo Web, to innovate without facing prohibitive development costs.
+The agility of the Ibexa DXP has enabled Habitat and its development partner, Mugo Web, to innovate without facing prohibitive development costs.

 Habitat's willingness to try creative new strategies has led to many successes.
 And even when an experiment doesn't quite meet its three core business goals, Habitat can recalibrate its strategies with a better understanding of its audience.